A History of CSS

 Internet Explorer 6 achieves

 near-total market dominance.
-It implements the box model wrong: width includes padding and
+It inherits a non-standard box model from IE5 for Windows. width

 border instead of only the content area.
 It has dozens of layout bugs.
 It does not update for 5 years.
-For
+This

 IE6's wrong box model means width calculations are off everywhere.
 The fix: use a